stonepros/stone/doc/rados/configuration/mclock-config-ref.rst

 enable one of the alternate built-in profiles by following the steps mentioned in the next section.

-If any mClock profile (including "custom") is active, the following Ceph config sleep options will be disabled,
+If any mClock profile (including "custom") is active, the following Stone config sleep options will be disabled,

 - ``osd_recovery_sleep``